matrix-org/twim-o-matic/readme.md

 To use, create a file at `config/access_token.json` and include three fields:

-* accessToken - the accessToken of the account that will used for watching (in the live environment this is @twim-o-matic:bpulse.org)
+* `accessToken` - the accessToken of the account that will used for watching (in the live environment this is @twim-o-matic:bpulse.org)
-* homeserver - the homeserver of the watching account
+* `homeserver` - the homeserver of the watching account
-* userId - the userId which we permit to add new 👀
+* `userId` - the userId which we permit to add new emoji

 Then build from TypeScript (`sourcemap` used for debugging):